pvgenuchten/training-gitops-sdi/docs/3-catalogue-publication.md

 docker compose -f docker-compose.sqlite.yml up -d
 ```

 When running in the background, use `docker compose down`, `docker ps`, `docker logs pycsw` to stop, see active containers and see the logs of a container.
-Or interact with the containers from docker desktop.
+Or interact with the containers from Docker Desktop.

 ## Load some records

-Make sure the docker setup is running in the background (`-d`), or open a second shell window.
+Make sure the Docker setup is running in the background (`-d`), or open a second shell window.

 Much of the configuration of pycsw (title, contact details, database connection, url) is managed in [a config file](https://github.com/geopython/pycsw/blob/master/docker/pycsw.yml).
 You will find a copy of this file in `./docker/pycsw`.
 In this file, adjust the catalogue title and restart the orchestration.
 Notice the updated title in your browser.

 For administering the contents of the catalogue a utility called `pycsw-admin.py` is available in the pycsw container.
-You can either open a shell in the container (via docker desktop) and type the commands directly, or use `docker exec` to run the commands from the host.
+You can either open a shell in the container (via Docker Desktop) and type the commands directly, or use `docker exec` to run the commands from the host.

 First clear the existing database: